Raazi Review: Alia Bhatt Triumphs As An Unsung Hero In This Riveting Espionage Thriller!

 Soon Sehmat manages to cultivate relationships and infiltrate spaces in her in-laws' house.
 However there's always a sword of Damocles hanging over her head with a fear that her cover might get blown.
 Will Sehmat's personal equations take a toil on her patriotic plans?

-What makes Raazi a winner is that it's got its tense moments bang on to keep you at the edge-of-your-seats!
+What makes Raazi a winner is that it's got its tense moments bang on to keep you at the edge of your seats!
 It's easy to fall prey to jingoism in films like these but director Meghna Gulzar refuses to take the bait and deftly executes this dramatized version of Harinder Sikka's novel Calling Sehmat.
-The filmmaker doesn't unnecessarily romanticize her characters and that's where Raazi triumphs.
+The film-maker doesn't unnecessarily romanticize her characters and that's where Raazi triumphs.
 Further, she lets us take sides as the plot unravels.

 On the flip side, the film does take certain creative liberties and tends to be a little slow-paced at places.